Iretha/design-patterns/src/com/smdev/structural/README.md

 * [Composite (GoF)](https://iretha.github.io/design-patterns/structural/composite)

-Designed to build a class hierarchy from primitive and composite objects, that may represent complex structures
+Designed to build a class hierarchy from primitive and composite objects, that may represent complex structures, but have similar behavior

 * [Decorator (GoF)](https://iretha.github.io/design-patterns/structural/decorator)